du82/unfathoming/content/archive/2024/about-me.md

   key: About Me
   order: 4
 ---
-I'm Du Cheng, an aspiring generalist in the vast world of computer science.
+I'm Du, an aspiring generalist in the vast world of computer science.
 My journey began with being introduced to Linux when I was eight years old, and since then, I've been on a mission to understand as much of the tech landscape as possible.
 This curiosity has led me to explore a wide variety of technologies, from [mobile app development](/archive/2024/my-programming-journey/) to building a [privacy focused search engine from scratch](/archive/2024/building-a-search-engine).

 One of my guiding principles has been to gain hands-on experience with as many technologies as possible.
 I've worked with nearly every consumer-accessible tech within a $1,000 budget, as I believe strongly that practical experience is the best teacher.
 This approach has given me a unique perspective on the strengths and limitations of various tools and platforms.

 ## Skills and expertise
-I specialize in covert communications with extensive experience in computer networking, both hardware and software..
+I specialize in covert communications with extensive experience in computer networking, both hardware and software.
 My achievements include:

 - Developed and shipped three full-stack mobile apps on Google Play, amassing 1.2 million downloads.
 - Managed a network infrastructure supporting 20 million third-party client connections.